uon-nuget/ExpressiveAnnotations/README.md

 If you redefine default mechanism, you can still have the `ValueParser` annotation on any fields you consider exceptional - annotation gives the highest parsing priority.

 ##### <a id="how-to-cope-with-dates-given-in-non-standard-formats">How to cope with dates given in non-standard formats?</a>

-Note that `ValueParser` has not yet been implemented in `UoN.ExpressiveAnnotations.NetCore`, so the following doesn't work in .Net Core at present.

 When values of DOM elements are extracted, they are converted to appropriate types.
 For fields containing date strings, JavaScript `Date.parse()` method is used by default.
 As noted in [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/parse), the input parameter is: